-I am a 41 year old father of three.
+I am a 43 year old father of three.
 I'm a natural born Texan, And except for a time as an Army brat moving all over the world, I've been born and raised almost entirely in Texas.
-My children are amazing, a 16 year old daughter that attends RF High School as a Junior and two smaller ones, a daughter that's 7 and starting Second Grade, and a son that is 6, and starting 1st.
+My children are amazing, a 18 year old daughter that graduated from RH High school and attends TAMUCC as a freshman and two smaller ones, a daughter that's 9 and starting Fourth Grade, and a son that is 8, and starting 3rd.
 I graduated Magna Cum Laude from Texas A&M in Corpus Christi, (Go Islanders!) with my Bachelors majoring in Interdisciplinary studies (education, focus in math), certified grades 4-8, AND 8-12.

 To maintain active communication with students and parents on the learner's progress.

 To do this, I use Skyward email system.
 Please ensure the high school has a valid email address that is checked regularly for student progress.